SlavaEremenko/ruby-cli-tic-tac-toe/README.md

 	render current game state
 	check winning conditions
 	check draw condition
-	check if a set of coordinates is valid for this board (allowing for future extension of the board to NxM size) place a symbol
+	check if a set of coordinates is valid for this board (allowing for future extension of the board to NxN size) place a symbol

 Player class will: